bee-san/diss/Submit/LessonMarkDown.md

 1. Set the learning rate to 0.5.

-Now, run the file `maze.py` and observe the output. **Note: everytime we want to run the agent, we have to run maze.py**
+Now, run the file `maze.py` and observe the output. **Note: every time we want to run the agent, we have to run maze.py**

 Look at the path the agent took, and the rewards table.
 How big is the path?
 How small is the rewards table?